grycap/scar/examples/README.md

 * [R](https://www.r-project.org/), a free software environment for statistical computing and graphics.
 * [Ruby](ttps://www.ruby-lang.org), a dynamic, open source programming language with a focus on simplicity and productivity
 * [Theano](http://deeplearning.net/software/theano/), a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.
+* Video-processing, an infrastructure to process videos and images using AWS Batch and AWS Lambda

 Are you using SCAR for another application?
 Let us know by creating an issue.